EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 - **GET /contact**: Delivers my public contact information.
 - **POST /contact**: Procs a Discord bot to send me a private message on Discord.
 Message details are provided in the body of the request.

+## GitHub Newsfeed

+I can use this [GitHub Received Events API](https://api.github.com/users/octocat/received_events) to get a list of recent things that have happened based on my GitHub profile.
+I can display the data in creative ways, such as connections on a globe or anything.